-Physiotherapy deals with the treatment of musculoskeletal injuries and disorders through the application of physical methods.
-These methods include mechanical force and movements; biomechanics or kinesiology; manual therapy; exercise; and electrotherapy.
-This is done to help patients restore, maintain and maximize strength, function, movement and promote holistic well-being.
+Physiotherapy deals with the treatment of musculoskeletal injuries.
+Physiotherapy uses methods which include movement, biomechanics, manual therapy, exercise, and electrotherapy.
+This is done to help patients restore function, movement and promote holistic well-being.

-Physiotherapy is used to improve a patient’s quality of life through diagnosis, examination, prognosis, physical intervention, and patient education.
+Physiotherapy is used to improve a patient’s quality of life through diagnosis, examination, intervention, and patient education.

 Our experienced physiotherapists provide essential education about your body, helping you determine the cause for impaired movement.
 Then, they prescribe personalized therapies and exercises to help you restore mobility and independence.

 Physiotherapy provides lasting relief from chronic pain, whether due to workplace injury, accident, incorrect posture, or other external factors.

 Physiotherapy provides relief to people of all ages suffering from different ailments, injuries or disorders.
 With the help of physiotherapy, you can lead a more active and healthy life.
 Better-known benefits of physiotherapy include: